neomundi-io/.github/profile/README.md

 These tools observe and log.
 Neomundi measures and intervenes during generation — before the unstable response reaches your user.
 We do not replace your observability stack, we add the governance layer that is missing.

 **Is it compliant with the EU AI Act?**
-Neomundi contributes to the traceability and auditability requirements of the EU AI Act — complete audit trail per session: score, decision, timestamp, PDF export.
+Neomundi contributes to the traceability and auditability requirements of the EU AI Act by delivering a complete audit trail per session: score, decision, timestamp, PDF export.
 The enforcement deadline is August 2026.

 **What is GOV mode?**
 OBS mode scores and traces every response without intervening.
 GOV is the execution mode: unstable responses are blocked before delivery.
 Pilot partners get priority access.